gvvaughan/specl/doc/specl.md

 a [thunk], which interact with [formatters](#4-formatters) in precisely the same fashion as a separate [YAML] `it` description and example in that position would have.

+For even further simplification of repetitive boiler-plate code you can define a function in `spec_helper.lua` that adds a series of parameterized examples when called from an example block in any
+spec-file:

+{% highlight lua %}
+    - describe system-specific feature: if have_feature then diagnose_badargs (M, "system_specific (string)")
+        end
+{% endhighlight %}

+Where the `diagnose_badargs` function is defined in `spec_helper.lua`, with a series of `it` calls such as those in the previous example above.

 ## 7. Not Yet Implemented